 How I found Mt.
 Capra Goat Whey

-Soy isolate was completely out of the question for me.
-I don't eat soy anyway and sure don't ever intentionally put GMO soy in my body.
-If it doesn't say Non-GMO soy or Non-GMO soy lecithin, I would pass it up.
+As for soy-based shakes, I tried those too early on, before I read up on soy and reached the conclusion that soy isn't a health food.
+These soy shakes didn't agree with me either.
+Of course, now, I don't eat soy at all and, in particular, would never intentionally put GMO soy in my body.
+Did you know that almost all soy grown in the United States is GMO soy?
+If it doesn't say Non-GMO soy or Non-GMO soy lecithin, it's probably made from genetically modified soy.
 These days, even Non-GMO on the label isn't enough for me when it comes to soy because some farmers practice wet spraying with round up on non-gmo soy, just prior to harvest, so that it dries more quickly and evenly.
 Less work for them, more glyposate for us.
 No thank you.

 Whey isolate is a problem too.
 Both the soy and whey in most mass-produced protein drinks is hydrolyzed.
 Even if I can't prove they have hidden MSG, they have something different and it completely upsets my intestinal tract.
 Most of it is also whey taken from the cheese-making process, which means it's had more done to it than what is called "native" whey.

 In addition to all these problems, I just don't digest dairy well.
 Cow whey, even if it was organic and from grass fed cows, still caused digestive issues if I tried to use it daily.
-I had read about goat whey before and knew it was easier to digest and sometimes worked for folks with dairy allergies but really did not think I'd like the taste at all so I never tried it until January of 2017.
+I had read about goat whey before and knew it was easier to digest and sometimes worked for folks with dairy allergies but really did not think I'd like the taste at all so I never tried it until I found Mt.
+Capra.